jorgebucaran/fisher/man/man7/fisher-faq.md

 ```

-### Why is this FAQ similar to the oh-my-fish FAQ?
+### Why is this FAQ similar to the Oh My Fish FAQ?

 Because it was written by the same author of Fisherman and Wahoo and some of the questions and answers simply overlap.